 How do I apply to Re:Fund?

-Because Re:Fund involves a close relationship with groups, at the moment it is funded through invitation, usually through the networks of trust that have been built over time.
-The Lush Spring Prize offers an open application process, and will now take place once every two years.
+Because Re:Fund involves a close relationship with groups, at the moment it operates by invitation only, usually through the networks of trust that have been built over time.
+The Lush Spring Prize offers an open application process and takes place once every two years.

 Photo: Joyce and Margaret are farmers in Uganda working with YICE, a project supported by Re:Fund.